ShepardToTheStars/ctf/owasp-juice/level-1/readme.md

 * Solved? :heavy_minus_sign:
 * Tools Used: :heavy_minus_sign:

+TODO

 ### Repetitive Registration
 > Follow the DRY principle while registering a user.

+* Solved? :heavy_minus_sign:
+* Tools Used: Chrome

+Not really sure on what the solution is to this one yet.
+I know DRY means "Don't repeat yourself", and the hints mention the repeated password.
+I've tried making a request without the repeated password or with a different repeated password (and had success lol), but that doesn't look like its the solution.
+I'll come back to this one later.

+Coming back to this one, it looks like if you try to change your password, the endpoint that is called is `http://<root>/rest/user/change-password?current=CURRENTPASSWORD&new=NEWPASSWORD&repeat=CURRENTPASSWORD`.
+Is this the only way to change a password?
+Let's dig into that.

+TODO

 ### Score Board
 > Find the carefully hidden 'Score Board' page.